Eulanda/EulandaConnect/docs/functions/Backup-MssqlDatabase.md

 # Backup-MssqlDatabase

 ## SYNOPSIS
-Backs up a Microsoft SQL Server database to a file, compresses it, and stores it locally and/or on an FTP server.
+This PowerShell function backs up a Microsoft SQL Server database to a file, compresses it, and stores it locally and/or on an FTP server.
 The local backup files also the FTP files are kept according to the specified history.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Backup-MssqlDatabase.ps1).

 ## SYNTAX